ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 4. Decrypt `ct` by invoking the `Open()` method on `rctxt` ({{Section 5.2 of HPKE}}), with an empty associated data `aad`, yielding `request` or an error on failure.
-If decryption fails, the server returns an error.
+If decryption fails, the Oblivious Gateway Resource returns an error.

 In pseudocode, this procedure is as follows: